 The Grand Hyatt also has a beautiful spa: Essa Spa, that specialises in ‘ramuan’ or traditional Malay treatments.
 The treatment rooms all have en-suite bathroom/shower facilities whilst the couples room has its own plunge pool.
 The traditional massage I received at the Essa Spa was pure bliss.
 The excellent masseuse created a rejuvenating experience through the clever use of locally-sourced oils and spices.

 If you’re visiting Kuala Lumpur and looking to indulge yourself with a five-star experience, I highly recommend the Grand Hyatt.
-Similarly, for a drink or a terrific meal accompanied by the best views of Kuala Lumpur, you know where to go to now!
+Similarly, for a drink or a terrific meal accompanied by some of the best views of Kuala Lumpur, you know where to go to now!

 More information: Address: 12 Jalan Pinang, Kuala Lumpur, Malaysia, 50450.
 Tel: +60 3 2182 1234.
 The Grand Hyatt Hotel is located in the heart of Kuala Lumpur in the KLCC district, adjacent to the Petronas Twin Towers, Kuala Lumpur Convention Centre and Suria shopping mall.
 The major shopping and entertainment district, Bukit Bintang is an easy ten-minute walk away via an elevated walkway.